jcbendernh/Editable-Reports-with-Power-Apps/README.md

 11. Next click Edit Fields to add the fields you would like to utilize on your form.

 12. Next we need to tie the Gallery1 control to the Form1 control.
-To do so, lets modify the following values on the Advanced Tab of Gallery1. <br>
+To do so, lets modify the following values on the advanced tab of Gallery1. <br>
     OnSelect  `Navigate(Form1, ScreenTransition.None)` <br>
     Items  `LookUp(<data source>,<data source unique value>=First(PowerBIIntegration.Data).<power BI unique value>)`<br>
     For instance I used `LookUp('SalesLT.Product',ProductNumber=First(PowerBIIntegration.Data).ProductNumber)`<br>

     ![picture alt](/images/Gallery%20Advanced%20Values.gif)

-13. Next modify the following values on the Advanced Tab of Form1.  <br>
+13. Next modify the following value on the advanced tab of Form1.  <br>
     Item  `Gallery1.Selected` <br>
     Once this is set, you should start to see values in your fields that correspond to the record highlighted.<br>

     ![picture alt](/images/Form%20Advanced%20Values.gif)

 14. Last of all, we need to add a submit button and give it a command.
-To do so, make sure FOrm1 is highlighed and goto the toolbar and click Insert | Button.
+To do so, go to the toolbar and click Insert | Button.
 For the button properties, set the following on the advanced tab <br>
     OnSelect  `SubmitForm(Form1);PowerBIIntegration.Refresh()` <br>
     Text  `"Submit"`  <br>
     ![picture alt](/images/Submit%20Button.gif)